hietalajulius/dynamic-cloth-folding/README.md

 * Run `source env.sh` before each training to set proper environment variables
 * Run `python train.py <--kwarg value>` for a full training

+Each training run will create a new directory in the `trainings` directory that contains
+* The current neural network weights
+* The settings used for the run
+* The git commit hashes of the submodules
+* The compiled MuJoCo models used during training
+* The evaluation policy and images captured during evaluation for each epoch

+Training progress and metrics can be visualized using tensorboard by running `tensorboard --logdir tblogs` in the root of the repository and opening `http://localhost:6006/` in your browser.

 ### Settings
 The different settings are passed to the training script as keyword arguments.
 The available settings are: